cadauxe/S2Shores/README.md

 # Launch() API

-It is also possible to launch a bathymetry estimation by using the launch() function.
+It is also possible to launch a bathymetry estimation by using the launch() function which takes similar

 #### Arguments :